microsoft/KID/README.md

   Health investigate cannabis vs. alcohol impairment effects in adolescents
 ```

 Apparently, the language model armed with KID can answer the question in a more informative and coherent way.
-Note that we can further improve the generation quality by replacing the vanilla GPT-2 with a task fine-tuned one, by using the pre-trained model path for the `model_path` located in the head of `run_demo.py`.
+Note that we can further improve the generation quality by replacing the vanilla GPT-2 with a task fine-tuned one, by setting the `model_path` in the head of `run_demo.py` with the path to your pre-trained language model.

 ## License
 KID is MIT licensed.
 See the [LICENSE](./LICENSE.pdf) file for details.